College of Graduate Studies

 Not all online programs are available in all states.
 The graduate college will notify you when you apply.

 - Provide three letters of reference.
-Your letters of reference should be from professional contacts that address the applicants potential for advanced practice nursing.
-At least one should come from a former faculty member if possible.
+These letters of reference should be from professional contacts that address the applicant's potential for advanced practice nursing.
+Please make sure one reference letter is from an academic setting and can attest to the applicant's academic ability and potential for success in the chosen program of study.

-- Provide three recommendation forms.
-Note: these individuals should be the same three contacts used to provide letters of reference.
+- Provide three satisfactory recommendation forms.
+Note: these recommendation forms should be from the same three contacts used to provide letters of reference.

-- Provide a professional resume that includes education and professional practice, documenting a minimum of 2,000 hours of clinical nursing practice within the last three years.
+- Provide a professional resume or curriculumn vitae that includes prior education and professional practice, documenting a minimum of 2,000 hours of clinical nursing practice as an RN or advanced clinical mursing practice with certification as an NP or CNS within the last three years.

 - After the materials are received, additional information will be requested such as your licenses and certifications.